robert-marik/math4u2/00023_TwistedPrism/es_article_old.md

 ---
 keywords:
+- geometría en el espacio
-- Teorema de Pitágoras
+- teorema de Pitágoras
 - estereometría
+- trigonometría
-- trigonometría, prisma truncado
+- prisma truncado
-is_finished: True
+is_finished: true
 ---